Heavy Manufacturing of Power Plants

 Dongfang Electric Machinery Co., Ltd (DFEM) is a major researcher and manufacturer of power generating equipment.
 It was established in 2008 from the former Dongfang Electrical Machinery Works founded in 1958.

 The Harbin Boiler Co. (formerly Harbin Boiler Works) founded in 1954 is the largest utility boiler manufacturer in the country and is supplying steam generators for China's AP1000 reactors at Sanmen 2 and CPR-1000s at Yangjiang 4.
 It is supplying pressurizers for Yangjiang 1-4 and Ningde 3-4.
 It bid for AP1000 pressure vessels.
 It has been producing steam generators for plants up to 600 MWe and has supplied 600 utility boilers with a total capacity of over 53,000 MW, covering one third of the total installed capacity of thermal units manufactured domestically in more than 180 power plants in 29 Chinese provinces, municipalities and autonomous regions, plus exports to 23 countries.
 It has an 8000 tonne press.
-Parent company Harbin Power Equipment Co.
-Ltd (HPEC) is supplying 1200 MWe steam turbines and generators for the four Sanmen and Haiyang AP1000 units under licence from Mitsubishi Heavy Industries (MHI).
+Parent company Harbin Electric Co.
+Ltd (HPEC) is supplying ancillary equipment for the 1200 MWe steam turbines and generators for the four Sanmen and Haiyang AP1000 units under licence from Mitsubishi Heavy Industries (MHI).

 Shandong Nuclear Power Equipment Manufacturing Co Ltd (SNPEMC) was set up in 2007 by the State Nuclear Power Technology Corporation (SNPTC) which now holds a 80.36% share.
 China Nuclear Industry No.23 Construction Company (CNI 23) holds 16%, and another subsidiary of CNNC holds the remainder.
-SNPEMC designs and manufactures AP1000 reactor components, containment vessels and equipment.
+SNPEMC, also known as National Nuclear Equipment, designs and manufactures AP1000 reactor components, containment vessels and equipment.
 It is responsible for the fabrication of equipment modules, structural modules, primary pipelines and equipment for conventional island, as well as fabrication of equipment for other nuclear power plants.
 In 2008 a new factory was commissioned to produce structural, piping and equipment modules for Westinghouse's AP1000 reactors.
 Shandong Nuclear Power Construction Group built that facility in just 11 months in Haiyang County Lingang Industrial Zone.
 SNPEMC has the capacity to build containment vessels and other equipment for two AP1000s each year, and has gained ASME N-stamp accreditation.
 It is providing the vessel head for unit 2 at Sanmen.
 At Sanmen, where the first AP1000 is under construction, the first module from Shandong lifted into place weighed 840 tonnes.
 A further 18 modules used in the reactors' construction weigh in excess of 500 tonnes.
 In November 2009 SNPEMC signed an agreement with Harbin Turbine Co to manufacture AP1000 components. http://www.snpemc.com.cn

 Also in Shandong, CITIC Heavy Industries Co Ltd set up a nuclear forging plant in 2010, but the scale of this is not known.